suphamster/lada/README.md

 > Note from the field: Laptop GPU Nvidia RTX 3050 is not quite fast enough for real-time playback but export works fine.
 RTX 3090 doesn't sweat.
 >
 I've only tested it on my Linux machine.
 I'd expect it to work on other x86_64 Linux machines as well.
+> Note: It should be able to run on other OS and with other GPU vendors or CPU but probably needs some changes.
+Patches welcome :)

 It may or may not work on Windows and Mac and other GPUs.
 You'll have to try to follow Developer Installation below and see how far you get.